bvalot/pyMLST/README.md

 ## classical MLST Analysis

-Additionnaly, pyMLST is able to search classical MLST and return alleles number and Sequence Type.
+Furthermore, pyMLST is able to search classical MLST and return alleles number and Sequence Type.

 ### Creation of MLST database

 You need to download list of alleles and mlst profile of your specie of interest at <https://pubmlst.org/data/>.

-To create database, pyMLST need that the gene name present in the mlst profile header correspond to the name of the fasta file.
+To create database, pyMLST needs the gene name present in the mlst profile header to match the name of the fasta file.
-As example, rpoB gene indicated in the header of mlst profile must correspond to rpoB.fas file.
+As an example, rpoB gene in the header of mlst profile must match rpoB.fas file.
-You also need to remove additionnal column corresponding to clonal complex in the mlst profile file, if present.
+You also need to remove additionnal column corresponding to clonal complex in the mlst profile file, if existing.

 ```
 ./claMLST_create_database.py -h
-usage: claMLST_create_database.py [options] database shema alleles
+usage: claMLST_create_database.py [options] database sheme alleles

-Create a classical MLST database from a shema
+Create a classical MLST database from a sheme

 positional arguments:
-  database    Sqlite database to stock MLST
+  database    Sqlite database to store MLST
-  shema       Tabular file containing MLST shema
+  sheme       Tabular file containing MLST sheme
-  alleles     Fasta files containing alleles for each MLST genes, One file per
+  alleles     Fasta files containing alleles for each MLST genes, one file per
-              genes
+              gene

 optional arguments:
   -h, --help  show this help message and exit